 Getting Started: Where Is the AC Reset Button?

 Resetting your AC unit might seem complicated, but even older models have a readily accessible reset button or a series of actions you can do to reset the system.
+While the following steps will work for most systems, you may need to find your owner’s manual or contact the manufacturer for model-specific instructions.

 In AC systems, the air conditioner reset button is on the outside unit’s lower edge, typically close to the ground.
 Some models have the reset button located behind the service panel, which may require tools to remove.
 Reset buttons are usually red or yellow with a clear “reset” label.